Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 - Use leverage
 - Withdraw your money

-Everything is **permissionless**—controlled by smart contracts, not people.
+Everything is **permissionless**, entirely controlled by smart contracts, not people.

 ## Dexetera vs. Other Exchanges